wangziqi2013/wangziqi2013.github.io/_posts/2021-09-25-one-step-forward-two-steps-back.markdown

 function instances must be performed by writing to the data service to send a signal, and polling the data service to receive a signal.
 Both examples prove that the limitations of serverless truly exists, and can become serious performance bottlenecks.

+At last, the paper proposes a few challenges for serverless platforms, which, if implemented, can greatly improve their usability, generality, cost-efficiency, and degree of innovation.
+First, serverless platforms should allow functions to be data-centric, and deployed next to high-throughput data store.
+This way, accessing data will not become a performance overhead.
+To aid this task, the framework may also allow applications to expose its internal data flow and data requirement using specialized languages or program analysis.
+Those that require large amount of data transfers could be automatically recognized and then deployed, essentially turning it into a "code-shipping architecture".